Rei-SwitchBot/faq/en-us/Keypad.md

 Once connected to the Lock, the Keypad will create a test passcode.
 Use this code to unlock the lock.

-Finish.

-4. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback > Feedback.

 ---
 ### How to Remove SwitchBot Keypad / Keypad Touch?